gazebosim/sdf_tutorials/composition/proposal.md

 permit easier manual editing / composition of documents.

-The following inline examples have repeated elements just to show different flavors of the same expression, or invalid versions of an given expression.
+The following inline examples have repeated elements just to show different flavors of the same expression, or invalid versions of a given expression.
 For a file whose root is a model:

 ~~~xml